-In 2015 we launched a market-led initiative to gather practical insight into corporate culture and the role of boards to understand how boards can shape, embed and assess culture and to identify and promote best practice.
+In 2015 we launched a market-led initiative to gather practical insight into corporate culture and the role of boards to understand how boards can shape, embed and assess culture and to identify and promote good practice.
 We have created a broad coalition of stakeholders to provide diverse input into the debate.
-During 2016/17, we will publish a report of our observations, identify best practice and develop practical and market-led 'how to' resources.
+During 2016/17, we will publish a report of our observations, identify good practice and develop practical and market-led 'how to' resources.
 Our aim is to help boards, across a broad range of sectors and industries, take effective action on culture.

-Following on from that we will also replace the FRC's Guidance on Board Effectiveness with new material that has culture at its heart, to support the application of the principles in the UK Corporate Governance Code.
-We have published a discussion paper - 'UK Board Succession Planning' - seeking views on board succession for both executives and non-executives in order to support a suitably talented, diverse pipeline of directors ready to serve on the boards of UK listed companies.
-We will publish feedback early in 2016/17
+Following on from that we will also replace the FRC's Guidance on Board Effectiveness with new material that has culture at its heart, to support the application of the principles in the UK Corporate

+Governance Code.
+We have published a discussion paper - 'UK Board Succession Planning' seeking views on board succession for both executives and non-executives in order to support a suitably talented, diverse pipeline of directors ready to serve on the boards of UK listed companies.
+We will publish feedback early in 2016/17.

-We are currently consulting on limited changes to the UK Corporate Governance Code linked to the implementation of the EU Audit Regulation and Directive (ARD) and we will finalise these ahead of ARD implementation in June 2016.
+We are currently consulting on limited changes to the UK Corporate Governance Code linked to the implementation of ARD and we will finalise these ahead of ARD implementation in June 2016.

 There are many factors influencing the quality of corporate governance.
 We have identified a number of indicators which, taken together, will contribute to our annual assessments over the period of our 2016/19 strategy.
-We would welcome stakeholders' views on these indicators and whether there are other indicators we might usefully take into account, for example in relation to the perceived effectiveness of boards in determining company culture.
+Our indicators focus on FTSE 350 companies.
+We note the comments from stakeholders on the importance of good governance for smaller companies, and on the need to interpret data on compliance with the Code with proper regard to the 'comply or explain' approach.

-% of FTSE 350 companies stating that they have met all or all but one or two of the Code's provisions; and our assessment of the quality of explanations where companies have chosen not to meet particular provisions
+% of FTSE 350 companies stating that they have met all or all but one or two of the UK Corporate Governance Code's provisions; and our assessment of the quality of explanations where companies have chosen not to meet particular provisions